tiy-atx-ui-aug2015/group-project/README.md

 ### Deliverables

 * A repo containing at least:
+	* README that includes the following...
+	* Link to user stories in Trello
-  * Wireframes of your project
+	* Link to wireframes of your project
-  * A live working web application (online!)
+	* Link to a live working web application on heroku (online!)

 ### Requirements